sgxgsx/BlueToolkit/README.md

 | BLUFFS                                         | MitM            | ?                 | -                   | ✓ |   | ✓ |
 | BlueRepli                                    | Critical        | BAC                  | -                   |  |  |  |
 | CVE-2020-26555                               | MitM            | MiTM                 | -                   |  |  |  |

+## TODO List

+- [ ] **Add Support for BLE (Bluetooth Low Energy)**
+  - Implement BLE functionality to enhance the project's connectivity capabilities.
+- [ ] **Resolve Python Version Compatibility**
+  - Investigate porting or adapting the recoinnassance part done by bluing to work seamlessly with the most recent Python 3 version.
+- [ ] **Continuously (Re-)Develop Proofs of Concept (PoCs)**
+  - Develop new PoCs to explore additional use cases or features.

 # Bluetooth Vulnerabilities and Attacks